 Understanding Ephemeral Messaging

 Ephemeral messaging involves messages that self-destruct after they’ve been delivered and read.
-Many messaging services, including Signal, Snapchat, and Wickr Pro, offer forms of ephemeral messaging.
+Many messaging services, including Signal, Snapchat, and AWS Wickr, offer forms of ephemeral messaging.

 Ephemeral messaging can work in one of several ways.
 Some solutions automatically delete messages after the recipient has read them.
 Others store messages for a set period of time and then delete them.
 Still others enable users to delete messages manually but otherwise continue to store messages by default.